 That decision set me on a new course.
 I sought some help through an amazing coach and that changed things for me.
 I saw that this relentless pursuit was making me miserable and that there were other options for me.
 I had tried hard, and for a long time, and it was time to move on.

-At the time, I thought I would always want to have a baby and I was certain I would always feel sad that I was never able to have one.
+At the time, I thought I'd always want to have a baby and I was certain I'd always feel sad that I was childless.
 And for a while I did.
-I thought I would always feel envious of my friends, of even strangers in the street with their perfect families.
+I thought I'd always feel envious of my friends, of even strangers in the street with their perfect families.
 But I didn’t.
 I thought that parents complaining about their teething children or sleepless nights would always irate me (didn’t they know how lucky they were!) but I was wrong.
-I thought I would always feel like an outsider of what seemed like an exclusive mother’s club.
+I thought I'd always feel like an outsider to the exclusive Mother’s Club.
 But it is not like that at all for me.

 When I tossed away the thermometer, the charts, the ovulation sticks, the regimes, and the pregnancy tests, I was throwing away a dream.
 I was throwing away the vision I had for my life and it was painful.
 It was a loss and a grief that is as real as anything I have felt.
 But that decision to stop was a decision to let go.
 Rather than ‘giving up’, I surrendered.
 I stopped trying.
 That allowed me to begin a grieving process and to heal.
 It was time to trust that what would be, would be ok.

 It sounds easy enough but trusting is certainly not the easy path, well not at first.
 There is zero control in trust!
 Letting go of the plan I saw for my life meant there was a huge hole that now demanded attention.
 It was uncomfortable.
 The movie in my head of how I imagined my life would be had children – lots of them.
 I needed reprogramming.
 Who was I now if I couldn’t be a mother?
 What did it mean for my marriage if we couldn’t have the children we’d always assumed would come?
 What did my life hold for me now?
 I needed a new story, a new identity.